What Is the RN Scope of Practice? Overview and FAQ

 RNs typically have greater autonomy in their clinical decision-making, while LPNs require more supervision from RNs or other healthcare professionals.
 Here are a few examples of tasks that RNs can generally do that LPNs cannot:

-- Perform first assessments on patients
+- Perform initial comprehensive assessments on patients

 - Administer IV push medications